ADVERTISEMENT

 Object detection in computer vision showing AI accurately locating and labeling objects within an image

-Deep Learning uses neural networks to identify complex patterns in visual data processing.
+Deep learning uses neural networks to detect complex patterns in visual data.

 Difference Between Object Detection and Image Classification

-Classification asks, “What is in the picture?”
-Detection asks, “What objects are in this picture?
-Where are they?”
+“Classification” asks, “What is in the picture?”
+The detection question is, “Are there any objects in this picture?
+If so, where?”

 Use Cases and Examples in Daily Life